DNA is what all genetic information is made up of.

 It's a long chain of tightly wound-up coded instructions which cells follow to make proteins.

-When cells want to make a specific protein, they read DNA in small chunks at a time, called a gene.
+When cells want to make a specific protein, they read DNA in small chunks at a time - each of these small chunks is called a gene.

-All this genetic information in us is called our GENOME!
+All this genetic information is called our genome.

-When we zoom into DNA, it's actually a bunch of small units called nucleotides- a group made of a phosphate group, a sugar, and a base.
+When we zoom into DNA, it's actually a bunch of small units called nucleotides - these are made up of a phosphate group, a sugar, and a base.

-But in the bigger picture, these nucleotides make DNA look like 2 linked swirly strands, which we call the double helix.
+But in the bigger picture, these nucleotides make DNA look like two linked swirly strands, which we call the double helix.